-Leading to Reading
+Project Title: Leading to Reading

 Creating Family Reading Kits

 Book kits are developed for pre-school and school-age children.
 These include helpful hints for parents about reading with young children, simple activities linked to each book, and craft materials to complete a related project.
 In addition “Fuzzy Friend” kits include a cozy stuffed animal for children who have been through a crisis situation.
 They are given to children who often have limited access to books in their homes or do not have regular opportunities to visit their local libraries.
 Kits for older students are in string bags, which can be used for school or other activities.

 Children’s Book Week Celebration